faisalmlalani/faisalmlalani.github.io/_posts/2020-03-28-the-best-of-us-covid-19-edition.md

 It’s during hard times that you see what people are really like — and I want to share the stories of a few community efforts that are representing the best of us.

+This does not mean I’m trying to minimize the devastation.
+The struggles and suffering of the heroes in hospitals are very real and cannot be understated.
+There are legitimate concerns in terms of human rights violations, misinformation spread, and political instability.
+People everywhere are dying — and we need to take all of it seriously.

+With that being said, hope also needs to be taken seriously.
+It’s one of our most powerful weapons against any threat — global pandemic or otherwise.

 ## The Balcony Orchestra

 _I am not a doctor, I cannot heal people, but I can give hope and I can make people fly with me, at least for 5 minutes a day._ - __Aldo Cicchini__